Station wagons had fallen out of favor, but they’re cool again. and we’d love to have one these full-sizers with wood siding.

 Over at GM, this Oldsmobile Cutlass Cruiser seems to present well at a bargain price.

 The body is not without scrapes…

-…but that bed-sized load area appears to have had only light hauling duties.
+…but that long load floor appears to have served only light hauling duties.